Battle of Guam (1944): Final operations

 Between 28 July and 2 August, the 77th Infantry Division's 77th Reconnaissance Troop sent out a series of five-man patrols, each accompanied by a Chamorro guide, to determine what Japanese units remained in the southern part of the island.
 The dense jungle made aerial reconnaissance unreliable.
-The patrol reports and those from Chamorro civilians indicated what Geiger already suspected: that the main body of the Japanese forces had retreated to the north, and there were no significant enemy units in the south.
+The patrol reports and those from Chamorro civilians indicated what Geiger already suspected: the main body of the Japanese forces had retreated to the north, and there were no significant enemy units in the south.
 Obata had decided to make his last stand on Mount Santa Rosa.
 On 31 July, Geiger started an offensive north with the 3rd Marine Division on the left and the 77th Infantry Division on the right.
 The 3rd Marines liberated Agana that day.
 The uncompleted Tiyan airfield was captured on 1 August.

 A marine tractor, loaded with ammunition and water, follows Marines along a road leading to the front lines.